andsylk/WeatherPy/README.md

 ### WeatherPy Analysis

+#### Summary
+Using Python, MatPlotlib, the OpenWeatherMap API, I created a script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+After creating a script, I plotted a series of scatter plots to show the following relationships:

+Temperature (F) vs. Latitude
+Humidity (%) vs. Latitude
+Cloudiness (%) vs. Latitude
+Wind Speed (mph) vs. Latitude

 #### Observed Trends

 #### 1) Cloudiness has the least correlation with Latitude compared with other variables.
 The slope is basically flat.